Ahmed-Bayoumy/SLML/README.md

 ---
 ## How to use SML package

-After installing the `SML` package from [PYPI](https://pypi.org/) website, the functions and classes of `SML` module can be imported directly to the python script as follows:
+After installing the `SML` package, the functions and classes of `SML` module can be imported directly to the python script as follows:

 ```pycon
 from SML import *